Learn to subnet in your head in just seconds! This clip is from my Pluralsight course Basic Networking for CCNP Routing and Switching 300-101 ROUTE.

 This is arguably the biggest strike against public blockchains because it’s not just a theoretical possibility.
 It’s already happened.
 70% of Bitcoin mining is done in China, only 1% in the US.

 Even if you assume that most people are honest and will operate clean nodes, there’s still the small problem of security.
 Imagine that former Soviet spies Boris and Natasha develop a worm targeting a particular blockchain implementation like Ethereum.
 They’re so 1337 that they manage to infect 80% of the nodes, allowing them to inject bogus data into the chain and validate it.

 Don’t underestimate the fallout of this.
-Even if they’re quickly discovered, the damage has already been done.
+Even if the participants discover the attack quickly, the damage has already been done.
 Everyone else now has to face the ugly decision of whether to trust a blockchain they know has already been compromised.
 This isn’t just a theoretical scenario.
 Something similar already happened with Ethereum.
-It resulted in the Ethereum chain being forked by the developers.
+It resulted in the developers forking the Ethereum chain.
 That’s why we now have two Ethereums (ETH and ETC).

 The Boris and Natasha scenario might sound a little bit too spy-movie-ish, but the nature of a public blockchain requires it to be open to the internet.
 This isn’t a private database locked down behind layers of security.
 It’s a peer-to-peer app that is more than happy to accept your malformed TCP packet.

 Does that mean it’s impossible to implement a secure, public blockchain?
 No. But it does mean that it’s much, much harder than to just use a private database behind more proven layers of security.
 Once again, why not just use a traditional database?
 Blockchain doesn’t offer enough of an advantage to outweigh the risks.

 Certifications are often lambasted as “worthless pieces of paper” and “experience is more important.”
 But for some people, certifications are more important than experience.